“Now that’s a slap in the face.”

 Latti gave Jan a final sideways glare and straightened his jacket as he ambled to the bar.
 Lysaar was a study in concentration as she surveyed their surroundings and eyed all those close to her.
 Jan had a better vantage point, being toweringly tall as he was and checked out their situation for potential danger, but he could neither see nor sense none.
 Here on Coruscant, where he had been told that it was wise to not only check your pocketbook for pickpockets but also your kidneys, he had felt perfectly safe and easy.
 It was not unlike Chancai or Amagad back in Setnin.
 While it was clear that all three locations held hidden dangers, if your wits were kept close to the surface then it was fine.
 And Jan Lomona always kept his wits about him.

-Lysaar slipped her arm into his, strengthening the impression that they were together and simply guests at the soiree and leaned in close to talk, swinging her eyes nonchalantly across the skyline to where Gale Fender was regaling a gaggle of his associates with some unknown tale and eliciting loud laughter from the group.
+Lysaar slipped her arm into his, strengthening the impression that they were a couple of guests at the soiree and leaned in close to talk, swinging her eyes nonchalantly across the skyline to where Gale Fender was regaling a gaggle of his associates with some unknown tale and eliciting loud laughter from the group.
 Jan nodded and began to walk forward slowly.
 He felt naked without his blaster or any other weapons on him, but knew by planetary law that here in Monument Plaza no one else would be packing either.
 Not that he felt any easier by that.
 Not having his trusted blaster was like missing a limb.

 “A word with Mister Fender, if you don’t mind.”